Congratulations on the birth of your child! The Parish Community shares in your joy.

 Your Child’s Baptism

-The Programme for Baptism spans a period of three months in advance of the Baptism.
+The Programme for Baptism spans a period of three months in advance of the Baptism Liturgy.

 Please read ‘Celebrating the Sacrament of Baptism’ and read more information on the Sacrament of Baptism below.

-To register you will need to upload a copy of your child’s birth certificate to complete this step.
+To complete this process, you will need to upload a copy of your child’s birth certificate.

 Once these steps are completed, you will be invited to attend a Baptism Preparation meeting.

 A member of the Baptism Ministry Team will be in touch with you closer to the time of your child’s Baptism.

 We look forward to welcoming your child into the faith community and supporting you on this journey.